HKU-BAL/Clair3-RNA/README.md

   --pypy PYPY           Absolute path of pypy3, pypy3 >= 3.6 is required.
   --samtools SAMTOOLS   Absolute path of samtools, samtools version >= 1.10 is required.
   --parallel PARALLEL   Absolute path of parallel, parallel >= 20191122 is required.
-  --min_mq MIN_MQ       Minimal mapping quality required for a variant to be called.
+  --min_mq MIN_MQ       Minimal mapping quality required for an alignment to be considered.
 Default: 5.
   --tag_variant_using_readiportal
-                        Tagging variants uisng REDIportal dataset, If set, variants in the readiportal dataset will be marked as "RNAEditing", default: disable.
+                        Tag variants uisng REDIportal dataset, If set, variants in the readiportal dataset will be marked as "RNAEditing".
+Default: disable.
-  --readiportal_source_fn READIPORTAL_SOURCE_FN
-                        The source file of readiportal dataset, support GRCh38 and GRCh37 reference source.
-  --db_filter_tag DB_FILTER_TAG
+  --readiportal_database_filter_tag READIPORTAL_DATABASE_FILTER_TAG
                         Use only editing sites with these tags in the readiportal dataset, split by ":" for multiple tags.
-Default: using sites supported by two or more sources - "A,D:A,R:A,R,D"
+Default: using sites supported by two or more sources - "A,D:A,R:A,R,D".
-  --use_grch38_source_fn
-                        Use the REDIportal GRCh38 source file.
-  --use_grch37_source_fn
-                        Use the REDIportal GRCh37 source file.
+  --readiportal_reference_genome_version READIPORTAL_REFERENCE_GENOME_VERSION
+                        Select the reference genome version in the readiportal dataset.
+Possible options: {grch38, grch37}.
+Default: "grch38".
 ```

 #### Call variants in one or mutiple chromosomes using the `-C/--ctg_name` parameter